 We hope the ideas and examples will encourage lecturers and supervisors to explore the possibilities in their own teaching.
 Please contact Pauline Ridley firstname.lastname@example.org if you would like to discuss this in more detail.

-- Picturing to Learn This project involved science students and faculty from Harvard, MIT, Duke University and Roxbury Community College, and is part of the Harvard Envisioning Science Program.
-It enabled undergraduate students to clarify their own understanding of scientific concepts and processes by making freehand drawings to explain these concepts to non-experts.
-These drawings are also used as assessment tools.
+- Frankel, F.C.
+Picturing science and engineering.
+MRS Bulletin 45, 994–998 (2020) reflects on several aspects of visual communication in science.
+Scroll down to the section on “Undergraduate Education” for a brief discussion of the Picturing to Learn project with science students and faculty from Harvard, MIT, Duke University and Roxbury Community College.
+Assessment tasks enabled undergraduate students to clarify their own understanding of scientific concepts and processes by making freehand drawings to explain these concepts to non-experts.

 - Techniques for drawing botanical subjects under the microscope

 - Mida, I The Curators Sketchbook Reflections on Learning to See